Sky or Virgin Media for TV

 offer Offer: No setup fee (was £35)

 Sky's deal above includes the Sky Sports pack, Eurosport, and Netflix, but it doesn't include TNT Sports, which would cost another £28.
-Virgin Media's deal, the Bigger Bundle + Sports HD, includes Sky Sports, TNT Sports, and Eurosport, but it doesn't include Netflix.
+Virgin Media's deal, the Bigger Bundle + Sports HD, includes Sky Sports and Eurosport, but it doesn't include Netflix, and TNT Sports costs an extra £18 per month.

 Using our TV & Broadband comparison page can help you compare prices on bundles with the exact channels you want.